Angioimmunoblastic T-Cell LymphomaOverview

 Transportation Assistance Fund

 Lymphoma is the most common blood cancer.
-The two main forms of lymphoma are Hodgkin lymphoma and non-Hodgkin lymphoma (NHL).
+The two main forms of lymphoma are Hodgkin lymphoma (HL) and non-Hodgkin lymphoma (NHL).
 Lymphoma occurs when cells of the immune system called lymphocytes, a type of white blood cell, grow and multiply uncontrollably.
 Cancerous lymphocytes can travel to many parts of the body, including the lymph nodes, spleen, bone marrow, blood, or other organs, and form a mass called a tumor.
-The body has two main types of lymphocytes that can develop into lymphomas: B-lymphocytes (B-cells) and T-lymphocytes (T-cells).
+The body has two main types of lymphocytes that can develop into lymphomas: B lymphocytes (B cells) and T lymphocytes (T cells).

-Angioimmunoblastic T-cell lymphoma (AITL) is a rare, aggressive (fast-growing) T-cell lymphoma that accounts for one percent to two percent of all NHL cases in the United States.
-Elderly patients are more likely to have AITL, and it occurs more often in men than women.
+Angioimmunoblastic T-cell lymphoma (AITL) is a rare, often but not always aggressive (fast-growing) form of peripheral T-cell lymphoma (PTCL).
+While AITL only accounts for one to two percent of all NHL cases in the United States, it is one of the more common subtypes of mature T-cell lymphomas.
+Elderly patients are more likely to have AITL.
 Symptoms of AITL include high fever, night sweats, skin rash, and autoimmune disorders such as autoimmune hemolytic anemia (AIHA) and immune thrombocytopenia (ITP).
-As a result of these autoimmune disorders, the body's immune system does not recognize, and consequently destroys, its own cells and tissues, such as red blood cells (in the case of AIHA) or platelets (in the case of ITP).
+As a result of these autoimmune disorders, the body's immune system attacks its owncells and tissues, such as red blood cells (AIHA) or platelets (ITP).

-Diagnosing AITL requires taking a small sample of the tumor tissue, called a biopsy, and looking at the cells under a microscope.
+Diagnosing AITL requires taking a biopsy (sample of the tumor tissue) and looking at the cells under a microscope.
 A series of other tests may be done to determine the extent, or stage, of the disease.
-These can include blood tests, a computed axial tomography (CAT) scan, a positron emission tomography (PET) scan, a magnetic resonance imaging (MRI) scan, and a bone marrow biopsy.
+These can include blood tests, a computed tomography (CT) scan, a positron emission tomography (PET) scan, a magnetic resonance imaging (MRI) scan, and a bone marrow biopsy.

-The majority of patients with AITL are diagnosed with advanced- stage disease, either stage III or stage IV disease.
-In stage III, affected lymph nodes are found both above and below the diaphragm.
-In stage IV, one or more organs beyond the lymph nodes are affected, such as the bone, bone marrow, skin, or liver.
-Less-extensive disease, stage I or II, is rare.
-Patients with stage I have localized disease that has not spread beyond the tumor, and with stage II, if the the cancer has spread, it has affected only a nearby lymph node.
+The majority of patients with AITL are diagnosed with advanced- stage disease, either Stage III or Stage IV.
+In Stage III, affected lymph nodes are found both above and below the diaphragm.
+In Stage IV, one or more organs beyond the lymph nodes are affected, such as the bone, bone marrow, skin, or liver.
+Less extensive disease, Stage I or II, is rare in AITL.
+Patients with Stage I have localized disease that has not spread beyond the tumor; Stage II disease has spread only to a nearby lymph node.

 • Alemtuzumab (Campath)